KseniaSkirpichnikova/ceudsd/seminar/Linux/README.md

 ```

 ### ***Exercise 1***
-Copy the 6th and 7th line of birdstrikes into the 2lines.csv
+Copy the 6th and 7th line of birdstrikes into the myprettypony.csv

 ## Filtering